jamespharaoh/advent-of-code/2019/README.md

 programme output, but I wanted to tackle these puzzles with the idea that the only knowledge used was what was present in the puzzle description, rather than write code based on information gleaned from the input value.
-I was already interested in genetic search algorithms, but had never actually used this technique, so this seemed like the obvious next step.
+I was already interested in genetic search algorithms, but had never actually used this technique, so this seemed like a good way to go.

-I needed to evaluate each candidate, but I still had some serious constraints on execution time, and running the intcode programme every time was unlikely to be efficient.
+I needed to evaluate each candidate, but I still had some serious constraints on execution time - running the intcode programme every time was unlikely to be efficient.
 Also, I needed a "fitness" function for my programme candidates, but it was difficult to get a fitness function which returned anything but true/false using the intcode programme itself.
 I could try and find a memory location which described the distance travelled, but I felt this was not in the spirit of the puzzle as described.

 The virtual machine implemented by the intcode programme is trivially simple, so the obvious way to make this more efficient, given that I am using a very efficient language, was to implement the same architecture myself.
-This is done in the emulate function, which executes a springdroid programme once, and the simulate function, which tries it against a stretch of ground and checks if we make it to the end.
-Of course, I "compile" the assembly into my own structs, to make this as fast as possible.
+This is done in the emulate function, which executes a springdroid programme once, and the simulate function, which tests a programme against a sample stretch of ground and checks if we make it to the end.
+I can pull these samples from the programme output when a run fails, building up a collection of samples I can use to ensure I never fail twice in the same place.
+Of course, I "compile" the assembly into my own structs, to make this as efficient as possible.
 Now I could create a fitness function based on a number of ground samples which would check how many of those samples were passed without issue.
-I added a secondary sort on the programme length, to prefer shorter programmes.
+I added a secondary fitness score based on the programme length, to prefer shorter programmes so long as they succeed with the same number of samples.

 I made my code start with an empty list of candidate programmes and ground samples, but I had a few problems, so I experimented with adding some samples I had already gathered, and with a basic